tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Description

-Is there a match of the contents of dwc:scientificName with the bdq:sourceAuthority?
+Is there a match of the contents of dwc:scientificName with the bdqval:sourceAuthority?

 #### Expected Response

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:scientificName is bdq:Empty; COMPLIANT if there is a match of the contents of dwc:scientificName in the bdq:sourceAuthority; otherwise NOT_COMPLIANT
+EXTERNAL_PREREQUISITES_NOT_MET if the bdqval:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:scientificName is bdqval:Empty; COMPLIANT if there is a match of the contents of dwc:scientificName in the bdqval:sourceAuthority; otherwise NOT_COMPLIANT

 #### Information Elements